 The Cleveland Clinic and telehealth company American Well are offering virtual medical second opinions as part of their telehealth joint venture.

-The Clinic by Cleveland Clinic aligns the hospital's clinical expertise with innovative digital health technologies to provide easier access to leading medical expertise—ultimately driving better decisions, improved patient outcomes and lower costs, the organization said.
+The Clinic by Cleveland Clinic aligns the hospital's clinical expertise with digital health technologies to provide easier access to leading medical expertise with the aim of driving better decisions, improved patient outcomes and lower costs, the organization said.

 Monday, The Clinic launched its new website and brand identity.